adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

  s10 : import java.util.stream.*;
 ```

+* jshell -v --startup DEFAULT
+  * this will import all the default snippet in jshell

+* jshell -v --startup JAVASE
+  * this will import all the java se import statement in jshell

 * define own snippet in the file and save it as .jsh file
 * jshell -v --startup DEFAULT startup-snippet.jsh
 * DEFAULT is to ensuring that default snippet is also working with custom snippet